Keystone Tutors Blog

 As a Keystone Professional Tutor I spend a large amount of my time working with students on essay writing.
 The essay is a constant in the progression between different schools and university.
 And the skills it inculcates, I suggest, make the ultimate transition to adult life smoother than it might otherwise be.
-First comes the prep school composition, to be honed for 11+ or 13+ exams: the description of a mysterious gentleman, or of a time when we were afraid.

 With the summer holidays in full swing, parents will be wanting to keep their children’s minds active, so as to stop the dreaded ‘summer slide’ in academic ability.
 However, they may encounter problems.
 It can be hard to know where to start when choosing a book; some children are reluctant readers; and others do read, but stay away from ‘the classics’.
 With a little bit of effort from parents and tutors, however, these difficulties can be overcome.